sudarshanpsl/torch-distro/README.md

 git checkout <RELEASE_NAME>
 ```

-Or else `./install.sh` will not work
+Otherwise `./install.sh` will not work